markmcd/PortalSim/README.md

 I built this to eventually run simulations to determine the best offense / defense strategies for different situations.
 Right now it's a visualisation tool and not much else, though it does look nice :)

+Since this is a highly theoretical application, it has no consideration for shields or links when it comes to damage & mitigation.
+These defenses provide even protection across all resonators so shouldn't be necessary when optimising resonator / burster locations.
+The numbers will be different but the strategies should apply successfully when mods are in use.

 Usage
 -----
 The 'exploratory.r' file is written such that it can be executed all-at-once, even though it's exploratory.
 To use it, open it up in your favourite R environment and tweak the options in the top half of the file.